Writ-1/Fall2020-S10/docs/food-and-brand-lab.md

 </iframe>
 <br>

-Now that you've done a first pass reading of the Climate Change Case Study, please proceed to case study [3.
+Now that you've done a first pass reading of the Food and Brand Lab Case Study, please proceed to case study [3.
 Shrimp Fight Club](shrimp-fight-club).

 <br>

-**Stop here, unless you have completed all of the other case study first-pass readings and have chosen to focus on Climate Change as your selected case study.**
+**Stop here, unless you have completed all of the other case study first-pass readings and have chosen to focus on the Food and Brand Lab as your selected case study.**

 <br>